amazon-archives/dynamodb-janusgraph-storage-backend/README.md

 8. Repeat steps 5-9 of the Rexster section above.

 ## Data Model
-Titan-DynamoDB has a flexible data model that allows clients to select the data model for each Titan backend table.
+The Amazon DynamoDB Storage Backend for Titan has a flexible data model that allows clients to select the data model for each Titan backend table.
 Clients can configure tables to use either a single-item model or a multiple-item model.

 ### Single-Item Model
 The single-item model uses a single DynamoDB item to store all values for a single key.
-In terms of Titan backend implementations, the `key` becomes the DynamoDB hash key, and each `column` becomes an attribute name and the column value is stored in the respective attribute value.
+In terms of Titan backend implementations, the key becomes the DynamoDB hash key, and each column becomes an attribute name and the column value is stored in the respective attribute value.

 This is definitely the most efficient implementation, but beware of the 400kb